 Sea excursions are organized from Adamas, Milos’s main port every day.
 Also, some sea trips are possible from Pollonia port, a fishing village on the northeast of the island.
 From Pollonia you can also take a ferryboat to the neighbouring Kimolos Island.

-Since the sailing boats use the force of the wind, you have to check the expected weather conditions.
+Since sailing boats use the force of the wind, you have to check the expected weather conditions.
 So, low and average wind and waves are very good for these excursions.
-For example, we had to wait a few days for the wind to calm down because it was very strong those days in July.
+For example, we had to wait a few days for the wind to calm down because it was very strong on those days in July.
 Actually, it was Meltemi, a strong, dry north wind blowing in the Aegean Sea and the Mediterranean Sea.
 The Meltemi wind blows from mid-May to mid-September.
 It is good for sailing.
 But if Meltemi is very strong, it could be dangerous, and sometimes even ferries cannot operate.

 So, there are a few agencies in Adamas port where you can book your sailing excursion.
-It could be a private trip or a group excursion with small boats, catamarans, luxury yachts, depending on your budget.
+It could be a private trip or a group excursion with small boats, catamarans, or luxury yachts, depending on your budget.
 We chose a daily trip by a catamaran organized by the Drougas agency.
 Usually, sailing groups include 8 to 20 people.
 The trip lasts about 10 hours, from 9.30 to 19.30h.
-During the sailing, we had lunch, free drinks, fruits.
+During the sailing, we had lunch, free drinks, and fruit.
 Therefore, just take your sunblock, sunglasses, towel, and a good mood for this sailing adventure.